varnish/Varnish-Book/varnish_book.rst

    In this course, we focus on the two most important tools: ``varnishlog`` and ``varnishstat``.
    Unlike all other tools, ``varnishstat`` does not read entries from the Varnish log, but from global counters.
-   However, we include ``varnishstat`` in this section, because it is useful to use it with ``varnishlog`` to analyze your Varnish installation.

    You can find more details about the other Varnish tools ``varnishncsa``, ``varnishtop`` and ``varnishhist`` in `Appendix B: Varnish Programs`_.

 Log Layout